-Huckleberries (Vaccinium membranaceum Douglas) are a favorite find for foragers in areas such as the coniferous forests of the northwestern United States.
-This perennial shrub, also known as thin-leafed huckleberry, mountain huckleberry or black huckleberry, is known for its excellent, sweet flavor.
+Huckleberries (Vaccinium and Gaylussacia species) are a favorite find for foragers in areas such as the coniferous forests of the northwestern United States because of their delicious, sweet flavor.
+This perennial shrub has other common names, depending on species, such as thin-leafed huckleberry, mountain huckleberry, black huckleberry, or Southern dwarf huckleberry, .

-Though related to the blueberry and in the same plant genus, the membranaceum variety of the huckleberry is almost always found in the wild, as it's been difficult to domesticate, while blueberries are widely domesticated.
+Though related to the blueberry, many types of huckleberry are almost always found in the wild, as it's been difficult to domesticate, while blueberries are widely domesticated.
 The huckleberry is quite rare in plant nurseries and even rarer among commercial food growers.
-That said, many people try to grow it from either seed or seedling, often without success.
+That said, many people try to grow it from seed or seedling, often without success.
 It takes several years for a new huckleberry plant to produce edible fruits, so growing this tasty treat is a long-term labor of love.

 Best Uses for Huckleberries